gsobell/dango.lua/README.md

 ## Controls
-Navigate with arrow keys or mouse.
+Navigate with arrow keys, vim keys, or mouse.
 Click, `enter` or `space` places a stone.

 Keyboard shortcuts:
 - `n` : new game